aneshlya/ispc/docs/ispc.rst

 overflow and underflow, they are guaranteed to wraparound.
 I.e. maximum unsigned integer value plus one is guaranteed to be zero.
 Signed integer types have **undefined** behavior in case of overflow and underflow, they are **not** guaranteed to wraparound.
-This is done on purpose to enable compiler to be more aggressive with optimizations of signed types.
+This is done on purpose to enable the compiler to be more aggressive with optimizations of signed types.

 There is a subtle difference with C and C++ for 8 and 16 bit integer types.
 In